zamazan4ik/awesome-pgo/article/article.md

 ---

-TODO: write a conclusion about build systems support - even without an explicit support it's doable to perform PGO optimizations.
+TODO: write a conclusion about build systems support - even without explicit support it's doable to perform PGO optimizations.
 Write several tricks of how it can be implemented and what caveats I've seen in the projects (like ClickHouse overriding passed CMAKE_CXX_FLAGS and other similar stuff).

 ## Profile collection approaches